There's no simpler way to say this: pebbles are popular.

 Show off your custom work to friends, share pictures on Houzz.com, or just sit back and relax in your newly remodeled space.

 Make sure you use the proper cleaners on your pebbles and grout (and natural stone tiles, if you have any).
-Using a harsh chemical can discolor your stone, bleach your grout, or strip the sealer from your pebbles, leaving them susceptible to staining.
+Using a harsh chemical can damage your stone, discolor your grout, or strip the sealer from your pebbles, leaving them susceptible to staining.

 Look at your options!